Impeachment of Park Geun-hye: Constitutional Court hearing and removal from office

 The South Korean Constitutional Court had up to 180 days (until early June 2017) to decide on the issue.
 It held public hearings to hear from both sides on whether the National Assembly had followed due process and the impeachment was justified.
+Under the Constitution, if the impeachment were upheld, new elections would have had to be held so a new president could take office by October 2017 at the latest.

-The Constitutional Court has been considered generally conservative, as all nine judges of the Constitutional Court were appointed during the conservative Lee Myung-bak and Park Geun-hye administrations.
+The Constitutional Court had been considered generally conservative at the time, as all nine judges of the Constitutional Court were appointed during the conservative Lee Myung-bak and Park Geun-hye administrations.
 The Constitutional Court was to start the Preparatory Hearing on 22 December, with initial views from both sides.
+Yoon Suk Yeol greatly assisted the prosecution of Park before being himself impeached in 2024.

 The first impeachment trial focused on the whereabouts of Park Geun-hye seven hours after the Sewol ferry sinking.
 The administration's delayed response to the disaster led to widespread criticism in South Korea and forced Park to deny various rumours.
 Then, on 23 December the Justice Ministry of South Korea said that it has submitted its views on the recent parliamentary vote to impeach President Park Geun-hye to the Constitutional Court, adding that the process has met all the necessary legal requirements.

 The Constitutional Court was to officially start the main hearings on Tuesday, 3 January 2017, and Park would not be required to appear for questioning.
 Park was absent at the first open hearing and the first session was closed after just nine minutes.
 The hearings were rescheduled to start on 5 January 2017.
 The trial heard arguments and evidence until 27 February.

-On 6 March, special prosecutor Park Young-soo announced the results of his probe into the Choi and Park allegations, finding evidence of collusion between Park and Choi to solicit bribes from Samsung Group and blacklisting more than 9,000 artists, authors, and movie industry professionals from government assistance that constituted an abuse of power.
-This opened the possibility of Park's indictment if the Constitutional Court upheld the National Assembly's impeachment motion.
+On 6 March, special prosecutor Park Young-soo announced the results of his probe into the Choi and Park allegations, finding evidence of collusion between Park and Choi to solicit bribes from Samsung Group and blacklisting more than 9,000 artists, authors, and movie industry professionals from government assistance, constituting an abuse of power.
+This opened the possibility of Park's indictment if the Constitutional Court upheld the National Assembly's impeachment motion, which it ultimately did.